 The Corporation entered into the Facilities Management Agreement effective May 1, 2015.
-The initial expiration date is February 29, 2020.
+The initial expiration date was February 29, 2020.
 The Corporation may renew and extend the agreement for two additional five year periods.
 The Corporation and ASM Global are currently operating under the first of two, five year renewal extensions.
 This first renewal period expires in February 2025.
-The annual base

-Management Fee is \$595,000, payable over the fiscal year.
+The annual base Management Fee is \$595,000 payable over the fiscal year.
 This fee may be subsequently adjusted, at the end of each fiscal year, according to the terms set forth in the agreement.
 In addition, Performance Compensation shall be paid, in arrears, on an annual basis.
 This amount shall not exceed \$300,000 and will be based on the Corporation's evaluation of ASM Global's performance under certain measures.
 These weighted measures are Operating Revenue (40%), Client Satisfaction (30%), and Facility Maintenance (30%).
-The Corporation has expensed \$599,487 for the facilities management services and \$180,000 for the annual performance bonus for the fiscal year ended February 28, 2022.
-ASM Global only received 60% of the annual Performance Compensation.
-Operating Revenue was less than projected due to COVID-19.
+The Corporation expensed \$640,491 for the facilities management services and \$300,000 for the annual performance bonus for the fiscal year ended February 28, 2023.

 Included in the new agreement, is a provision for ASM Global to pay capital contributions in the amounts of \$1,225,000 for capital improvements and equipment purchases, \$1,225,000 to establish a reserve fund for NRG Center, \$550,000 for furniture, fixtures, and equipment for NRG Park facilities and \$500,000 for redevelopment efforts of the NRG Astrodome.
 However, the Corporation may utilize such funds at its discretion notwithstanding the purposes indicated above.
 In addition, at the beginning of each renewal period, ASM Global shall contribute \$500,000 for capital improvements and equipment purchases.
 HCSCC received the first \$500,000 renewal payment in FY 2022.
-As of February 28, 2022, \$700,063 of the total to date \$4,000,000 capital contribution remains unexpended.
+As of February 28, 2023, \$385,843 of the total to date \$4,000,000 capital contribution remains unexpended.